wborgeaud/ctf-writeups/angstromctf2019/Paint.md

  We must find `secret` to get `shared_mix = your_mix**secret mod palette`.
 We only know that `my_mix = base**secret mod palette`.

 So to find `secret`, we need to solve the discrete logarithm problem in the integers modulo `palette` with generator `base`.
-Fortunately, we know that `base` has order `2**2045` in that group and that the discrete log problem is hard only if the order of the generator has a large prime factor.
+By Lagrange's theorem, we know that the order of `base` is a power of two (since it divides `palette=2**2048`).
+By looping over possible orders `2**i, 0<i<2048`, we find that base has order 2045.
+Fortunately, the discrete log problem is hard only if the order of the generator has a large prime factor, which is definitely not the case here.

 Using the [Pohlig–Hellman algorithm](https://en.wikipedia.org/wiki/Pohlig%E2%80%93Hellman_algorithm), we quickly find `secret` from `my_mix`, `base` and `palette`.
 Knowing `secret`, getting the flag is straightforward.